 Date Place / City Organization / associations / communities No. Of participation Feb.
 23 MoAl office / Al Hodeidah MoAI Technical committee 8 Feb.
 23 MoAl Ministry Office / Sanaa MoAl Minister and Agro Technical committee 3 Mar.
 23 ICRC Office / Sanaa Director of MoAI and Animal health responsible in MOAI Office 2 Mar.
-23 Remote (Via phone) Director of MoAl-Al Baydha, Al Jawf and Marib GOV 3 May 23 SCMCHAH Office Sanaa SCMCHA 13 Jun.
+23 Remote (Via phone) Director of MoAI-Al Baydha, Al Jawf and Marib GOV 3 May 23 SCMCHAH Office Sanaa SCMCHA 13 Jun.
 23 ICRC office / Al Hodiedah HOE Vet clinic 3 Jun.
 23 MoAl Amran Technical agro committee 2

-59.3.2- Community animal Health Worker Programme (CAHWS)
+59.3.2- Community animal Health Worker Program (CAHWS)

-- After halting the CAHWs training programme in 2020, the first training was resumed in Aden under the FSRRP. - A lot of pre-training consultations with the respective Agriculture ministries in the north and south were conducted, during the planning phases. - Lots of consultations on the number of trainees and geographical representation, kit composition, venues, costs, training content, number of females to participate in the trainings, and dates were all part of the discussions that culminated into the project proposal documentations and MoUs, which were validated by the respective ministries and ICRC before conducting the trainees. - Acknowledging, the engagement process in the north took more than two years due to some disagreements with the Ministry system on how many days or months can the programme take to train a CAHW trainee and who will conduct the training.
-This accounted for more engagements meetings and deliberations than in the south, where ICRC leveraged on the existing FAO systems on CAHWs training using the Ministry as the organizer and implementer of the programme. - As planned, in 2023, ICRC successfully implemented two community animal health worker training courses, supporting 50 CAHWs in Aden and Sana'a.

-Besides engaging with the ministry, the ICRC were actively conducting discussions with FAO on ad hoc basis and through the monthly meetings to harmonize the training duration as well the vet kits along with the payment of other expenses.
+- After halting the CAHWs training program in 2020, the first training was resumed in Aden under the FSRRP. - A lot of pre-training consultations with the respective Agriculture ministries in the north and south were conducted, during the planning phases. - Lots of consultations on the number of trainees and geographical representation, kit composition, venues, costs, training content, number of females to participate in the trainings, and dates were all part of the discussions that culminated into the project proposal documentations and MoUs, which were validated by the respective ministries and ICRC before conducting the trainees. - Acknowledging, the engagement process in the north took more than two years due to some disagreements with the Ministry system on how many days or months can the program take to train a CAHW trainee and who will conduct the training.
+This accounted for more engagements meetings and deliberations than in the south, where ICRC leveraged on the existing FAO systems on CAHWs training using the Ministry as the organizer and implementer of the program. - As planned, in 2023, ICRC successfully implemented two community animal health worker training courses, supporting 50 CAHWs in Aden and Sana'a. - Besides engaging with the ministry, the ICRC were actively conducting discussions with FAO on ad hoc basis and through the monthly meetings to harmonize the training duration as well the vet kits along with the payment of other expenses.
 As a result, the ICRC made adjustment in the training duration to 36 days in line with the FAO recommendations as well adjusted the vet kits for all training course planned under AF-FSRRP 2023-2026.

 59.3.3.
-Stakeholder engagements in the FSRRP Apiculture support programme
+Stakeholder engagements in the FSRRP Apiculture support program working in apiculture as well complementing each other for providing support in apiculture to further strengthen the apiculture activities.

-The Apiculture programme in 2023 involved the ICRC supporting 1250 beekeeping households in five governorates (areas of operation under the FSRRP).
-The ICRC organized numerous meetings with various stakeholder to ensure a smooth implementation of the project, avoiding any overlapping with other actors working in apiculture as well complementing each other for providing support in apiculture to further strengthen the apiculture activities.
+The Apiculture program in 2023 involved the ICRC supporting 1250 beekeeping households in five governorates (areas of operation under the FSRRP).
+The ICRC organized numerous meetings with various stakeholder to ensure a smooth implementation of the project, avoiding any overlapping with other actors